ng256/base16/README.md

 or
  __base16 -d encoded.txt -o original.txt__

-Outputs the decoded content of the file "encoded.txt" to a new file "original.txt".
+Will output the decoded content of the file "encoded.txt" to a new file "original.txt".
 ____
  __base16 -c -t Hello, world__